WHOIGit/ros-chess-challenge/README.md

 You can reach out for clarification on any point, or if you get stuck and need a hint.
 We aren't expecting to find candidates who never get stuck.

-Stockfish is sometimes fickle, and can do strange things such as trying to move from an empty square.
-Your nodes should be able to play several turns without error.
-(If you find the root cause, let us know!)

 Be mindful that your code will be reviewed to evaluate your proficiency with ROS and your chosen language.
 Favor clarity of intent over brevity.

+If Stockfish seems to make an illegal move, it is likely that you have a bug in your model of the game state.

-A solution in Python is possible in under 250 lines, excluding comments.
+A solution in Python is possible in under 250 lines.
+This is not a limit.